-Crustal plates form the outer layer of the Earth.
+Crustal plates, also known as tectonic plates, form the outer layer of the Earth.
 There are seven major plates and many smaller plates.
-These tectonic plates are formed from the Earth's crust and uppermost part of the mantle.
+Tectonic plates contain both the Earth's crust and uppermost part of the mantle.

 There are two types of tectonic plates.
 Continental plates are made primarily of granitic rocks and are much thicker and older.
-Oceanic plates are thinner and younger.
+Oceanic plates are thinner, heavier and younger.
 Together these plates form the lithosphere.

 Igneous, sedimentary and metamorphic rocks form the continents.
 The basement rocks of the continents are granitic.
 The minerals in granitic rocks are lighter than the oceanic crust.
 The density of the continental crust is also less than the mantle.

-The thickness of the continental plates are between 25 and 70 kilometers thick.
-The thicker continental crust is located where great mountain ranges like the Himalayas have formed.
+The continental plates are between 25 and 70 kilometers thick.
+The thickest continental crust is located where great mountain ranges have formed like the Himalayas.

 Oceanic crust is constantly being formed at a mid ocean ridge.
 Molten rock from the mantle forms beneath spreading ridges where two crustal plates are separating.
 The lava erupts from vents forming pillow basalt as the plates move apart.

 The oceanic crust moves across ocean basins like a conveyor belt to subduction zones where it is destroyed as it subducts beneath a lighter plate.
 The oceanic crust is only about 10 kilometers thick but is much denser and heavier than the continental crust.

 Scientists have named the largest plates for the continents and oceans they contain.
 The seven largest plates are the North American Plate, Eurasian Plate, African Plate, Antarctic Plate, South American Plate, Indo-Australian Plate and the Pacific Plate.